yash-ingle/Projects/ClassAnalyzer/ReadMe.md

 You can retrieve information such as:

-- Methods of the class
+- Methods of the class.
-- Return types of methods
+- Return types of methods.
-- Method parameters
+- Method parameters.
-- Fields (properties) of the class
+- Fields (Properties) of the class.